kaezarrex/hooks/README.md

 To use a hook, copy (or link) it into `.git/hooks/` at the root of a repository.

 ##Help
+###General
 For a list and descriptions of all hooks, run the following command in a terminal:

     $ git help hooks

+###pre-commit
+To commit changes without running the pre-commit hook, run:

+    $ git commit --no-verify

+You may want to use `--no-verify` if the hook catches an intentional print statement in a python file.